-- 1. Attach the AC/DC adapter to the DC-in jack on the right of the computer. - 2.
-Plug the AC power cord into an outlet, and then connect the AC power cord to the AC/DC adapter. - 3.
-Raise the lid/LCD to a comfortable viewing angle. - 4.
-Press the power button to turn "On".
+- 1. Make sure the battery is inserted and locked in position. - 2.
+Attach the AC/DC adapter to the DC-In jack on the right of the computer, then plug the AC power cord into an outlet, and connect the AC power cord to the AC/DC adapter (make sure you use the adapter when first setting up the computer, as to safeguard the computer during shipping the battery will be locked to not power the system until first connected to the AC/DC adapter). - 3.
+Use one hand to raise the lid/LCD to a comfortable viewing angle (do not exceed 130 degrees); use the other hand to support the base of the computer. - 4.
+Press the power button on the top right of the computer for about 2 3 seconds to turn the computer "on".